Burger King & Mc Donalds.

 Competitive analysis is the act of in-depth research into your market.
 It looks at your competitors, how customers perceive them, and the trends of the industry as a whole about your brand.

 You could initiate a competitive analysis that focuses on a single tactic like a competitors content promotion, or something more comprehensive reaching and strategic, like branding and tone of voice.

-Why is Competitive Analysis Important?
+Why is a eCommerce Competitive Analysis Important?